I-had-a-bad-idea/PV/README.md

 password        # Get a password by its name remove     # Remove a password (bye-bye) exit        # Save and exit PV (but why would you want to do that?)
-#please always exit with the command and dont just close the terminal or your changes will be lost

 # ...and other mysterious commands
 ```
+> **Important:** Always exit with the command and dont just close the terminal or your changes will be lost

 > For a description of all command look at the [Documentation](Documentation.md)